She-xj/She-xj.github.io/index.md

 ### 3.Dong Siyu
 >I'm Dong Siyu, a junior student from TAQ Computer Science Class.
 I like reading news and playing table tennis.
 I am interesting in >programming.Thus I play the role of coder and tester in our team.

+### 4.Rui Cunha
+>I'm Rui Cunha, a portuguese student wich is attending the course Eletrical and Computer Engineering in UTAD.
+I also play football on a >semi-prefissonal level and that makes me an active and energetic person.
+When it comes to development I prefer to work on the back-end >and I would say that my favorite programming language is Java.

 ## Role Distribution
 The chart of the current role distribution is bellow.